drmason13/advent_of_code_traits/ARCHITECTURE.md

 This crate also uses ['autoderef specialization'] for ergonomics and performance when running the solution.

-Currently this crate is surprisingly simple.
+This crate is gradually getting more complex but is still small.

 [`src/lib.rs`](src/lib.rs) contains:

 * the traits to be implemented by users:
   * `Solution<Day, Part>` - One implementation per day, per part.
   * `ParseInput<Day, Part>` - One implementation per day, per part.
+  * `Reporter` - One implementation - day, part info is provided to methods as args.
+Complete default implementation available.
-* the trait piecing everything together:
+* the trait piecing everything together behind the scenes:
   * `SolutionRunner<Day>`
 * the consts:
   * [`days::*`](src/days.rs) - Day1 to Day25